-- A solid knowledge of the analysis of functions of a single variable as this is presented with the necessary mathematical rigor through the proofs of most of the theorems and propositions. - The ability to treat the limit of a function or to study its continuity and differentiability through the classical $\epsilon$ - $\delta$ definition. - The ability of the direct applications of the abstract knowledge to a number of problems from everyday life, from geometry (areas, volumes) or from physics realizing the vivid er set, cardinality.
-Logic: Fiers, methods of proof. prime numbers, parity, m.
-Case study: the RSA L ordering relations.
-The permutations, orderings, and practical aspect of calculus.
+- A solid knowledge of the analysis of functions of a single variable as this is presented with the necessary mathematical rigor through the proofs of most of the theorems and propositions. - The ability to treat the limit of a function or to study its continuity and differentiability through the classical ε - δ definition. - The ability of the direct applications of the abstract knowledge to a number of problems from everyday life, from geometry (areas, volumes) or from physics realizing the vivid

-- The knowledge of the definition of the definite integral as a limiting summation. - The ability to use a variety of techniques to compute complicated indefinite integrals or generalized integrals. - The ability to use Taylor expansion to approximate the value of a function. - The knowledge of the notion of the differential equation of first order and its solution within the context of differential and integral calculus. - The skills to recognize and solve various classes of useful and characteristic differential equations of first order and to act on his/her own for solving differential equations that will face during his/her future studies and career.
+- and practical aspect of calculus. - The knowledge of the definition of the definite integral as a limiting summation. - The ability to use a variety of techniques to compute complicated indefinite integrals or generalized integrals. - The ability to use Taylor expansion to approximate the value of a function. - The knowledge of the notion of the differential equation of first order and its solution within the context of differential and integral calculus. - The skills to recognize and solve various classes of useful and characteristic differential equations of first order and to act on his/her own for solving differential equations that will face during his/her future studies and career.